 August 16th, 2016

 Numbers can often be misleading.

 And when it comes to lead generation metrics, they often are.
-There's nothing that noticeably boosts the morale of your marketing team more than seeing a waterfall graph headed upwards in the right direction.

-But as you've surely heard countless other times throughout your life; it's about quality.
+There's nothing that noticeably boosts the morale of your marketing team more than seeing a waterfall graph headed upwards in the right direction, but as you've surely heard countless other times throughout your life; it's about quality.

-It's tough to take this approach in regards to your lead generation, as we're inclined to always value quantity, but it's the quality leads that have a real impact on business.
+It's tough to take this approach in regards to your lead generation, as we're inclined to always value quantity, but it's the quality of leads that have a real impact on your business.